Is Mobile App Development Compatible with Vibe Coding?

 - Validate user inputs

-➤ Test on real devices, not just simulators. iOS and Android have different behaviors that emulators don't always catch.
+➤ Test on real devices, not just simulators. iOS and Android have specific behaviors that emulators don't always reproduce.

 2. Common Challenges

-Generated code lacks context: AI tools don't understand your entire business logic.
-Review and adjust generated code to fit your specific needs.
+Context-Free Code: AI tools don't understand all your business logic.
+Always adapt the generated code to your specific needs.

-Outdated dependencies: AI training data has cutoff dates.
-Verify suggested packages are current and actively maintained.
+Outdated Libraries: AI training data isn't always up to date.
+Verify that suggested packages are recent and maintained.

-➤ Start small, test frequently, and gradually add complexity as you learn how your chosen tool responds to different prompts.
+➤ Start simple, test regularly, and gradually increase complexity while observing how your tool responds to prompts.

 Cross-Platform Development with Vibe Coding